 10. Inbox zero

-Inbox zero might seem impossible.
-But I’m sure you could clean out your email inbox.
-And if you are anything like me, you have more than one email account.
-Slowly but surely, chipping away at the emails sitting in your inbox.
 I’ve created folders to put almost all types of emails in.
 So if it’s still in my inbox it still needs to be actioned.
 Most of the time when there are a lot of emails for me to sift through, I cheat and just delete them all.
 If I’ve left them sitting there unread for so long, any value they had has diminished.

 11. Quit or cut back on caffeine

-Quitting caffeine is not to the taken lightly.
-So if quitting is not an option, cutting back might be.
 I’ve only ever been a one-coffee-a-day kinda person.
 So cutting back would mean eliminating it completely.
 I do like to have a few coffee-free days throughout each month though.

 12. Eat meatless meals

 Plant-based, vegetarian or even vegan is not always an option.
 Especially when there are other family members to consider.
-But one small habit you can begin today is eating meatless meals.
+But one small habit you can begin today is eating more meatless meals.
 And there are plenty of ingredients to use to make sure you feel full and satisfied at the end of the meal.

 My current favourite meatless meals are 15 Minute Miso Dumpling Soup and Red Lentil Sweet Potato Curry.